bernard357/devops-bootcamp-2019/lab-3-infrastructure-as-code.md

 ## Initial deployment

 1) For this lab you will need a GitHub account.
-If you do not have one yet, then take 5 minutes to create one at https://github.com/ before everythiong else.
+If you do not have one yet, then take 5 minutes to create one at https://github.com/ before everything else.

 2) Generate a OAuth2 token from https://github.com/settings/tokens and add 'repo' and 'admin:repo_hook'
 permissions.
 You will have to paste it in the CloudFormation web form.

-3) Go to following page and setup a new pipeline to test your templates with TaskCat: https://amzn.to/2B98myY [Launch the Quick Start](https://fwd.aws/RKbgm).
+3) [Launch the Quick Start](https://fwd.aws/RKbgm).
 The deployment takes about 15 minutes.
 On the CloudFormation Details page you can use following settings for GitHub Configuration:

 * Repository owner: <your-github-identifier>